 2) Following any relevant regulations for produce and food products.

-3) Determining the most efficient market channels to get product to market.
+3) Determining the most efficient market channels and developing sound financial planning for the enterprise.

 Ultimately, the first two if these aspects can be considered universal for all growers, though depending on the state you reside in, the specifics around regulations will be different.
 The third aspect, market channels, is by far the most nuances and is unique to each location.
 The best market channels not only meet your economic goals, but also align with your values as a grower.